 Good enough is usually good enough here.

-The best pair is the one you keep using.
+The best pair is the one you keep near the door and actually reach for.

 About the author